damanic/ls-mjm-rest/readme.md

+##MJMRESTFUL

-A module that enables simple RESTful API modules.
+A helper module that enables development of simple RESTful API modules in Lemonstand V1.

-The modules in this repository can be used for trial and development purposes, it is not for commercial use.

-For commercial use please install the module via the Lemonstand marketplace for full support and stable updates.

-Code contributions are welcome.
+mjmrestfulapiexample.zip contains an example module that demonstrates how to extend MJMRESTFUL to add custom API routes.